 Communicating with Parents – Teacher Blogs and Websites

 Teachers all around the country are being encouraged to find new and exciting ways to communicate with parents about what’s happening in their classrooms.
-School districts want you to be dynamic about how you use social media and online tools to keep parents in the know by starting a teacher website.
+School districts want you to be dynamic about how you use social media and online tools to keep parents in the know.
+One great way to connect with your school community is by starting a teacher website.
 But how do you strike a balance between providing content, following FERPA and photo-restriction laws, keeping parents updated, and having a life outside of school?

 Trying to create an online presence for your music program can be overwhelming!
 I’ve tried a few different ways of communicating with parents and that’s why I’ve created this series of blog posts to share a few things that worked and some other ideas that did not.
 You can find all of my blog posts about parent communication when you click HERE or search “parent contact” in the quick categories/sidebar of this blog.